rkadasani/DSTK_Course/README.md

 ###General

-*What is a good git tutorial?
+* What is a good git tutorial?

  there are a number of git resources. but the gitimmersion.com provides a pretty good tutorial for deep dive learning

-*what is markdown?
+* What is markdown?

  "Markdown" is two things: (1) a plain text formatting syntax; and (2) a software tool, written in Perl, that converts the plain text formatting to HTML.
   [Reference]: http://daringfireball.net/projects/markdown/

 ###GIT commands
-*Windows: I forgot where I created my repo, how do I find it?
+* Windows: I forgot where I created my repo, how do I find it?

-	**There is a hidden .git directory
+	There is a hidden .git directory
-	**On Windows, go to start and type in git
+	On Windows, go to start and type in git
-	**Under files you will see the ".git" library
+	Under files you will see the ".git" library
-	**Click on it and it should open to your repo location
+	Click on it and it should open to your repo location

-*What is the status of my git repository?
+* What is the status of my git repository?

 	$ git status